 |Guide||♦||1 Triplog||0 Topics|

-This Section of the trail begins at Monk's Crossing (MM 284.5) and terminates on the western end at South Plains (MM 301.5) This trail section includes Quitaque Canyon and the Clarity Tunnel, and is the most scenic section of the 64 miles of the trail.
+This section of the trail begins at Monk's Crossing (MM 284.5) and terminates on the western end at South Plains (MM 301.5).
+This trail section includes Quitaque Canyon and the Clarity Tunnel and is the most scenic section of the trail's 64 miles.
 The distance from Monk's Crossing to the tunnel and back is nine miles.
 A colony of Mexican free-tailed bats inhabit the tunnel with the largest populations from April thru October.

-This trail is best enjoyed on mountain bikes, although it provides a great setting for running and hiking... and horseback riding.
+This trail is best enjoyed on mountain bikes, although it provides an ideal setting for running and hiking... and horseback riding.
 The old railway grade winds through grasslands and across and around some open expanses of canyonland drainages with riparian scapes visible below.

 The trail use requires permits (self serve at the trail access points) and overnight permits (available at Caprock Canyon State Park).

-Fauna: The park harbors numerous species of wildlife such as African aoudad sheep, mule and white-tailed Deer, raccoons, coyotes, bobcats, opossums, porcupines, foxes, and over 175 species of birds.
-The pride of Caprock Canyons is the official Texas State Bison Herd (the largest herd of buffalo in the state park system), and the not-often-seen Golden Eagles.
+Fauna: The park harbors numerous wildlife species such as African aoudad sheep, mule, and white-tailed Deer, raccoons, coyotes, bobcats, opossums, porcupines, foxes, and over 175 species of birds.
+The pride of Caprock Canyons is the official Texas State Bison Herd (the largest herd of buffalo in the state park system) and the not-often-seen Golden Eagles.